 Read our earlier post on this accident here: Celebrity Cruises Terminates Parasail Excursion After Death of Passenger

-Leesfield & Partners has filed a wrongful death lawsuit against Celebrity and against the parasail operator for their respective failures and acts of negligence.
+Leesfield Scolaro has filed a wrongful death lawsuit against Celebrity and against the parasail operator for their respective failures and acts of negligence.
 A copy of the complaint filed today in Federal Court can be obtained by clicking here.

 For any media inquiry, please contact Ira Leesfield by email or by phone at 305-854-4900.

-The parasailing accident attorneys of Leesfield & Partners are nationally recognized for handling similar catastrophic parasailing accident cases in the past.
+The parasailing accident attorneys of Leesfield Scolaro are nationally recognized for handling similar catastrophic parasailing accident cases in the past.

 Within the last five years, Ira Leesfield represented two minor sisters who also plummeted from the sky after the rope of the parasail broke off due to bad weather.
 One of the two sisters sustained severe permanent physical and emotional injuries.
 The other sister was fatally injured and despite the doctors' efforts to keep her alive on a ventilator, she ultimately died after being in a coma for two days.